genetronhealth/uvc-delins/README.md

 In total, the installation for UVC-delins should take about 5 minutes.

+A docker image of UVC-delins along with UVC is provided at: https://hub.docker.com/r/genetronhealth/gcc-0-6-0-uvc-0-8-0-delins-0-1-5

 # How to use

 The script uvcvcf-raw2delins-all.sh in the bin directory is the main executable that generates all VCF files related to the calling of delins variants.